qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/system-specification.md

 - **Success Response**:

-After the service updated successfull, the update service api will return status code 200 and response  includes the updated service and an message to notify to user.
+After the service updated successful, the update service api will return status code 200 and response  includes the updated service and an message to notify to user.

   - Code: 200
   - Content: